No. 8 Notre Dame holds on for 22-17 victory over Vanderbilt

 THE TAKEAWAY

 Vanderbilt: The Commodores couldn’t get anything on the ground early against the defense coordinated by Clark Lea, a former Vanderbilt fullback.
-They rushed for minus 1 yard on their first eight carries before Ke’Shawn Vaughn ripped off an 18-yard run with 7:33 left before half and finished with 27 yards on 11 carries in the first half that Notre Dame led 16-3.
-They finished with 94 rushing yards on 27 carries
+They finished with 27 yards on 11 carries in the first half and trailed 16-3.
+For the game, Vandy had 94 yards rushing.

 HOT POTATO